wangshihong/academic-website/content/authors/admin/_index.md

     url: https://www.tsinghua.edu.cn/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI4Healthcare, flexible electronics, and wearable devices.
+# bio: My research interests include AI4Healthcare, flexible electronics, and wearable devices.

 # Interests to show in About widget
 interests:
-  - AI for Healthcare System
+  - Wearable Medical Devices
-  - Flexible Electronics
+  - AI for Healthcare
-  - Wearable Devices
+  - Flexible Sensors

 # Education to show in About widget
 education: